micmejia/bible-dump/NKJV/Numbers/Num 27.md

 "Our father died in the wilderness; but he was not in the company of those who gathered together against the Lord, in company with Korah, but he died in his own sin; and he had no sons.

 ###### 4
-Why should the name of our father be removed[^a] from among his family because he had no son?
-Give us a [^b]possession among our father's brothers."
+Why should the name of our father be removed from among his family because he had no son?
+Give us a possession among our father's brothers."

 ###### 5
 So Moses brought their case before the Lord.